AdamFermier/wfotf/content/project-definition/academic-collaborators/uc-davis/special-topics/pharm-analysis/2-risk-management/_index.md

 ---
 title: Risk Management
-description: "Here we cover the speed, quality and costs of developing novel medical treatments"
+description: "Here we describe the role of risk management in clinical development"
 weight: 2
 archetype: "default"
 ---